what if i don’t speak spanish?

 what kind of job will i have?

 What kind of job will you not have?
-The majority of missionaries primarily serve as full-time teachers or medical professionals but their lives are more colorful than that.
-Missionaries are tutors, babysitters, event coordinators, soccer coaches, and catechesis teachers.
+The majority of missioners primarily serve as full-time teachers or medical professionals but their lives are more colorful than that.
+Missioners are tutors, babysitters, event coordinators, soccer coaches, and catechesis teachers.
 Does cooking Tuesday lunch count as a job if it takes up 3 hours of your day?
 The Farm is not a typical 9-5 and every day will present new opportunities to serve.
-The ever-changing needs of a non-profit in a developing country invite missionaries to embrace the unofficial pilar of flexibility and say “yes” to the job God puts before them every day.
+The ever-changing needs of a non-profit in a developing country invite missioners to embrace the unofficial pilar of flexibility and say “yes” to the job God puts before them every day.
 See what a typical day at the Farm looks like under the "What We Do" section.

 Do I need to be catholic?